TROCK3338/Espouse/README.md

 ```

 ### Usage

-	•	Run the app in Expo Go on your mobile device
+- Run the app in Expo Go on your mobile device
-	•	Create an account or log in using email/password
+- Create an account or log in using email/password
-    OR
+      **OR**
-        ENTER TESTING NUMBER WITH OTP (for ease)
+      **ENTER TESTING NUMBER WITH OTP (for ease)**
 ```bash
         Enter Phone Number : +15555555555
         Enter OTP : 123456
 ```
-	•	Complete the onboarding flow
+- Complete the onboarding flow
-	•	Access your dashboard, track cycles, and view reports
+- Access your dashboard, track cycles, and view reports
-	•	Switch roles and experiences based on your profession
+- Switch roles and experiences based on your profession

 ## Screenshots